-Venezuela 2002 Coup Attempt
+Venezuela Coup Attempts

 Venezuela is oil.
 Venezuela provides the United States with about 15 percent of its oil, the third largest supplier behind Saudi Arabia and Canada.
-The Government of Venezuela has opened up much of the hydrocarbon sector to foreign investment, promoting multi-billion dollar investment in heavy oil production, reactivation of old fields, and investment in several petrochemical joint ventures.
+The Government of Venezuela had opened up much of the hydrocarbon sector to foreign investment, promoting multi-billion dollar investment in heavy oil production, reactivation of old fields, and investment in several petrochemical joint ventures.
 Almost 60 foreign companies representing 14 different countries participated in one or more aspects of Venezuela's oil sector.
 The Venezuelan national oil company Petroleos de Venezuela, S.A.
 (PDVSA) and foreign oil companies had signed 33 operating contracts.

 Hugo Chavez Frias, an avid admirer of Cuba's Fidel Castro, once remarked, on one of his many visits to the Cuban capital, Havana, that the two countries were sailing towards what he called "the same sea of happiness".
 Ever since then, the accusation that Venezuela's leftist president wanted to copy Fidel Castro's communist system had been a constant of opposition speeches and rallies.
 Fidel Castro was a very good friend of Hugo Chavez, who he visited frequently.
 To Venezuela's entrenched elite, Chavez was a palurdo, a lower-class wannabe upsetting the old order.

 The US initially adopted a "wait and see" posture in the aftermath of Hugo Chavez's landslide victory in Venezuela's presidential elections.
 But by 2002 George Friedman, chair of the intelligence organization, Stratfor, suggested that Venezuela's Hugo Chavez was next on Bush's military agenda.
 "You've got a team in the White House that is unafraid of world public opinion because they know it is unreliable, self-serving and hypocritical.'' he said.
 Neil Clark wrote in 2017: "This is a movie we've seen many times before.
 Think of the "pro-democracy" US-backed anti-government protests in Yugoslavia in 2000, which toppled the Socialist-led administration there, and the "pro-democracy" US-backed-ones in Ukraine in 2014.
 On both occasions, the "target" governments — and their leadership — were placed in a very difficult position.
 If they responded to what were clear attempts to usurp power by force — by using force themselves — they knew they would be condemned by the War Party and its media stenographers as "dictators, human rights abusers, war criminals, Nazis, Stalinists" — take your pick.
 If they did nothing and allowed the protesters to act with total impunity, they'd lose power."

 In 1989, the prevailing political calm was shattered when Venezuela experienced rioting in which more than 200 people were killed -- the so-called Caracazo, in response to an economic austerity program launched by then-President Carlos Andres Perez.
 Subsequently in February 1992, a group of army lieutenant colonels led by future President Hugo Chavez mounted an unsuccessful coup attempt, claiming that the events of 1989 showed that the political system no longer served the interests of the people.